ElucidataInc/polly-docs/docs/Apps/Metabolomic Data/Polly-PeakML.md

 Polly-PeakML uses *shap plot* to explain the attributes that contributes in deciding the label of the peak-group.

-When a user selects a peakgroup in the table and right clicks, a context menu appears.
+On selecting a peakgroup in the table and right clicking it, a context menu appears.
 The option *Explain Classification* in the menu opens the layout that shows the shap plot for the selected peak-group.

 ![Context Menu](../../img/Polly-PeakML/contextMenu.png) <center>**Figure 15.** Explain Classification</center>